-The Department for Work and Pensions (DWP) has exercised its option to extend Maximus’ contract to deliver the Health Assessment Advisory Service until March 2020.
+The Department for Work and Pensions (DWP) has extended Maximus’ contract to deliver the Health Assessment Advisory Service until March 2020.

 Maximus Chief Executive Officer Richard A. Montoni said:

-“The extension of this contract reflects the unique expertise which Maximus can deliver when helping those who use government healthcare and other social services programmes.
+“This extension reflects the unique expertise Maximus can deliver when helping those who use government healthcare and other social services programmes.

 Dr Paul Williams, Programme Director, CHDA said: